Norwegian Potato Lefse Recipe

 Norwegian Potato Lefse (above left) Mor Monsen Cake (above right)

-There is more than one Norwegian potato lefse recipe around.
-Here you'll find a traditional Norwegian lefse recipe directly from "the old country".
+There is more than one recipe or this delicacy around.
+Here you'll find a recipe for this unusual tradition directly from "the old country".

-This unique and delicious Norwegian Culinary tradition is practiced and enjoyed by "Norskes" in many parts of the world, including in the USA.
-They dig out their special Norwegian potato lefse baking utensils, especially around Christmas time.
+This unique baking art is practiced and enjoyed by "Norskes" in many parts of the world, including in the USA.
+They dig out their special Norwegian potato lefse baking utensils, especially around Christmas time, and away they go.

 If you are one of the lucky ones to be a guest at my mom's home, she will serve delicious lefse throughout the year.

-The Norwegian Potato Lefse (plural) is made with a rolling pin and formed into thin, round discs.
+The Norwegian Potato Lefse (plural/singular) is made with a rolling pin and formed into thin, round discs.
 They are easy to make and are an appreciated treat not only for Norwegians.

 This recipe makes 30 Lefse rounds